VisDunneRight/rel-diag_mturk/README.md

 ## Deploying on Heroku

-Create a pipeline on Heroku that will create from GitHub.
+Create a pipeline on Heroku that will be created from GitHub.

 Locally: